cachrisman/salesforce-node-client/README.md

 	- Declaring your application in Salesforce
 	- Configuring and instantiating the client
 	- Authenticating
-	- Accessing & modifying Force.com data
+	- Interacting with Force.com data
 - [Sample application](#sample-application)

 # About